 Why is this important?
 Because you need to be warned of a potential CO problem while you can still react in time.
 In many reported cases of CO exposure, victims may be aware that they are not feeling well, but become disoriented and can no longer react well enough to exit the building or get help.
 Also, young children and pets may be the first affected.
 The average healthy adult might not feel any symptoms when the CO Alarm sounds.
-However, people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO
+However, people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
 If you experience even mild symptoms of CO poisoning, consult your doctor immediately!

 Standards: Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.

-According to Underwriters Laboratories Inc. UL2034, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
+According to Underwriters Laboratories Inc. UL2034, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
 CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
 This CO Alarm monitors the air at the Alarm, and is designed to alarm before CO levels become life threatening.
 This allows you precious time to leave the house and correct the problem.
 This is only possible if Alarms are located, installed, and maintained as described in this manual.

 Gas Detection at Typical Temperature and Humidity Ranges: The CO Alarm is not formulated to detect CO levels below 30 ppm typically.
 UL tested for false alarm resistance to Methane (500 ppm), Butane (300 ppm), Heptane (500 ppm), Ethyl Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
-Values measure gas and vapor concentrations in parts per million.
-Audible Alarm: 85 dB minimum at 10 feet (3 meters)

-CO Alarms may not be heard.
-The alarm horn loudness meets or exceeds current UL standards of 85 dB at 10 feet (3 meters).
-However, if the CO Alarm who has recently used drugs or has been drinking alcoholic beverages.
+Values measure gas and vapor concentrations in parts per million is installed outside the bedroom, it may not wake up a sound sleeper or one who has recently used drugs or has been drinking alcoholic beverages.
 This is especially true if the door is closed or only partly open.
 Even persons who are awake may not hear the alarm horn if the sound is blocked by distance or closed doors.
 Noise from traffic, stereo, radio, television, air conditioner, or other appliances may also prevent alert persons from hearing the alarm horn.
-This CO Alarm is not intended for people who are hearing impaired
+This CO Alarm is not intended for people who are hearing impaired.